 This approach is rather business-oriented.
 It includes everything that is relevant to set up a balance sheet.
 However, since we are looking at the issue from an economic perspective, we need to include some additional aspects.
 Therefore, we shall look at economic profits.

 Economic profit is defined as total revenue minus total costs.
 That means in addition to the explicit costs it also includes implicit costs, such as opportunity costs.
-In other words, economic profit also accounts for the time, money and effort an owner puts into his company.
+In other words, economic profit also accounts for the time, money and effort an owner puts into his company (see also how to calculate economic profit)

 Regarding the zero profit condition, this suggests that in the long run equilibrium, owners need to be compensated for their opportunity costs.
 Hence the company must actually generate a positive accounting profit in the amount of the opportunity costs incurred.
 Therefore it will generate at least the amount of profit that is needed to maintain the factors of production (labor, capital, etc.).
 This profit is referred to as the normal profit.